 How much does Crunchyroll cost?

 At the time of this post, there are three Crunchyroll plans, Fan, Mega Fan, and Ultimate Fan, and each level features new perks.
-The Fan tier of their plans, which is the cheapest and most basic of their plans, has no ads, unlimited access to their library, access to episodes that go up one hour after they release in Japan (simulcast anime titles), and full access to their manga library.
-This plan will only run you $7.99 a month, so it is the most cost effective of the bunch.
+The Fan tier of their plans, which is the most affordable and basic of their plans, has no ads, unlimited access to their library, access to episodes that go up one hour after they release in Japan (simulcast anime titles), and full access to their manga library.
+This plan will only run you $7.99 a month, so it is the most cost-effective of the bunch.
 The catch with this plan?
 You can only stream on one device at a time and you don’t have access to offline viewing.

 The second tier of Crunchyroll’s plans, Mega Fan, which is $9.99 a month, has all of the same perks as the first and more.
 Where the first only lets you stream on one device at a time, this tier allows you to stream on four devices at a time.

-And finally, the third tier, Ultimate Fan, which is $14.99 a month, includes everything the previous two do, but it has even more perks.
+Finally, the third tier is Ultimate Fan, which is $14.99 a month and includes everything the previous two do, but it has even more perks.
 Where the second tier, allows you to stream on 4 devices at a time, the Ultimate Fan Crunchyroll plan allows you to stream on six devices at a time.
-The Crunchyroll store coupon, which you get every three months, also increases from $15 off $100 to $25 of a $100 purchase.
+The Crunchyroll store coupon, which you get every three months, also increases from $15 off $100 to $25 off a $100 purchase.
 This tier is the only tier that includes an annual swag bag and access to an exclusive limited-run Hime Nendoroid figure.

 Update as of July 18, 2022: Crunchyroll has announced they are reducing prices in almost 100 countries & territories.